bmc-compuware/ispw-generate/README.md

 ## Setup

-### Create a token in CES
+### Create a token in Common Enterprise Services (CES)

-In order to use this action, you must have an instance of the BMC AMI Common Enterprise Services (Common Enterprise Services) product installed on one of your runners.
+In order to use this action, you must have an instance of the CES product installed on one of your runners.
 Once that is complete, you will need to open CES in your web browser and create a token to be used during requests.
 To set up a new host connection, go to the hamburger menu in the upper left corner and select Host Connections.

 ![CES menu](media/ces-menu.png "CES menu")